intervene-EU-H2020/flagship/README.md

 ### Step 3: Compute PRS

+#### Step 3a: Generate a SNP list to speed up PRS computation
+* For genome build hg19:
+    * Download pre-computed SNP list from this repository 'snplist_hg19'.

+* For genome build hg38:
+    * Download mapping file created by Remo from [here](https://github.com/intervene-EU-H2020/prspipe/tree/main/resources/1kg).
+    * Run script create_hg38_snplist.R
+    * For this script to work you will have to:
+        1. Line 4 - Specify the path of the mapping file downloaded in the previous step.
+        2. Line 14 - Specify the path and name of the bim file.
+        3. Line 32 - Specify the output path for the snp list.

+#### Step 3b: Run plink to compute PRS
 * **Note: if you use a job scheduler which allows multiple jobs to be submitted, please adjust the script below and create a single job for each phenotype.
 This script assumes an interactive job and loops over phenotypes which will be much much slower than running in parallel.**

 * Run script GeneratePRS.sh